johngeer/chocolate_ratings/readme.md

-This is a look at what chocolate is rated the highest.
+This is a look at what chocolate is rated the highest. :)

 There are a few company's with a good records:

 ![chocolate rating by year](images/rating_dist_by_company.png)

-The year doesn't seem to be particularly predictive?
+The year doesn't seem to be particularly predictive:

 ![chocolate rating by year](images/rating_dist_by_year.png)